 Pitties come in all sorts of colors — including merle.
 He’s an active breed that needs a great deal of exercise to stay out of trouble, though he’ll happily transform into a house hippo to snooze on your sofa between runs.

-A holder of the dynamic terrier temperament, early socialization and training are needed to prevent animal aggression and curb chasing instincts.
+A holder of the dynamic terrier temperament, merle pit bulls need early socialization and training to prevent animal aggression and curb chasing instincts.

 A French herding dog that also has a background in police work, the Beauceron is a working breed to the bone.